luvaihassanali/food2fork/Food2Fork/README.txt

 Launch instructions:

-1. Download and unzip luvaihassanali_a3.zip.
-Navigate to folder in the terminal 'luvaihassanali_a3' and run these commands:
+1. Download and unzip/clone food2fork.zip.
+Navigate to folder in the terminal and run these commands:
 - npm install (to install modules required by app - ignore depreceated warnings, packages unused
 - npm start
 At this point you should see this on your terminal: